 Ginni Thomas, wife of Supreme Court justice, says she attended Jan.
-6 ‘Stop-the-Steal’ rally before Capitol attack
+6 ‘Stop the Steal’ rally before Capitol attack

 In February 2021, Thomas apologized to her husband’s former law clerks after a rift developed among them over her election advocacy of Trump and endorsement of the Jan.
 6 rally that led to violence and death at the Capitol.

-The siege by the pro-Trump mob trying to stop the confirmation of Biden’s electoral college win left the Capitol vandalized and resulted in the deaths of five people and injuries to 140 members of law enforcement.
+The attack by a pro-Trump mob trying to stop the confirmation of Biden’s electoral college win left the Capitol vandalized and resulted in the deaths of five people and injuries to 140 members of law enforcement.

 “I owe you all an apology.
 I have likely imposed on you my lifetime passions,” Thomas wrote to a private Thomas Clerk World email list of her husband’s staff over his three decades on the bench.

-As an outspoken conservatives activist, Ginni Thomas has drawn scrutiny to her husband’s work on the Court and his impartiality, most recently in connection to the Jan.
+As an outspoken activist, Ginni Thomas has drawn scrutiny to her husband’s work on the court and his impartiality, most recently in connection with the Jan.
 6 attack and the House select committee tasked with investigating the riot.

 While Ginni Thomas’s activism has, in multiple instances, overlapped with cases that have been decided by her husband, her connection to the rally that preceded the insurrection has reignited fury among his critics, who say it illustrates a gaping hole in the court’s rules: Justices essentially decide for themselves whether they have a conflict of interest.

-Last December, Ginni Thomas was among a group of conservative leaders who signed a letter criticizing the work of the bipartisan House committee as “overtly partisan political persecution.”
+In December, Ginni Thomas was among a group of conservative leaders who signed a letter criticizing the work of the bipartisan House committee as “overtly partisan political persecution.”
 The next month, the Supreme Court decided on Trump’s request to deny the committee White House records that Biden had ordered be released.
 Instead of recusing himself from the case, Clarence Thomas was the only justice to say he would grant Trump’s request.

 In the interview, Ginni Thomas insisted that her work is separate from that of her husband.